Matcha Powder Price in India: What You Should Expect to Pay in 2026

 Cafe matcha latte 1 cup Rs 250–450

 Even premium ceremonial matcha at Rs 83 per cup is 3–5x cheaper than buying a latte at a cafe.
-For someone who drinks matcha daily, the economics strongly favour home preparation.
+If you drink matcha every day, making it at home saves a lot of money.

 Best Value Tier for Most Indian Buyers